A day doesn't go by without a donor contacting us expressing their frustration at the number of solicitations they receive from charities.

-If that sounds familiar to you, then we recommend you follow these two steps:
+If that sounds familiar to you, then we recommend you follow these steps:

-Only donate to charities with a demonstrated commitment to donor privacy (look for the blue check in our A&T ratings).
+Donate to charities with a demonstrated commitment to donor privacy (look for the Donor Privacy metric in our A&T ratings).

 Call or write the charity directly.

-Even if you plan to support a charity that sends you too frequent mailings, we recommend that you contact the charity and let its staff know of your giving plans.
+If you support a charity that sends you too frequent mailings, contact the charity and let its staff know of your giving plans.
 Will you donate once a month, once a quarter, or once a year?
-Responsible and well-run charities will welcome your call.
-They prefer to have donors that they can depend on to give without having to be reminded.
+Most charities will welcome your call.
+They prefer to have donors that they can depend on to give without having to be reminded throughout the year.
 This helps the charity improve its fundraising efficiency and ultimately dedicate more time and resources towards the programs you wanted to support in the first place.